KlevertonOliveira/forumbase/README.md

 The project's idea is to provide the community of users with an online environment conducive to the exchange of ideas and knowledge between developers of all levels, using the Q&A format, with all interaction carried out through posts and answers, similar to the scheme used on the Stack Overflow website, from which this application took its inspiration.

-The Next.js framework (React) was the most suitable choice for this application as it provides easy management of states and components, in addition to enabling easy integration with the other stacks used.
+Next.js (React Framework) was the most suitable choice for this application as it provides easy management of states and components, in addition to enabling easy integration with the other stacks used.

 In addition, the application also made use of Chakra UI library for a faster, concise, accessible and customizable interface development experience, as it allows the creation of a great and adaptable design system.